tknerr/vagrant-docker-baseimages/README.md

 # Vagrant-friendly Docker Base Images

-These are some Vagrant-friendly docker base images, something inbetween the official distro base image and puhsion/baseimage, just enough to make it work with Vagrant.
+A collection of Vagrant-friendly docker base images, something inbetween the official distro base image and [puhsion/baseimage](https://phusion.github.io/baseimage-docker/), just enough to make it work with Vagrant.

 On top of the official distro base image it includes:

- * the vagrant user (password vagrant) with passwordless sudo enabled
+ * the `vagrant` user (password `vagrant`) with passwordless sudo enabled
- * the vagrant insecure public key in ~/.ssh/authorized_keys
+ * the vagrant insecure public key in `~/.ssh/authorized_keys`
- * sshd which is running in the foreground
+ * `sshd` running in the foreground

 ## Available Base Images